 Going with a guide is always recommended, especially since locals know the lay of the land.
 A guide will also let you in on legends and stories that you won’t hear anywhere else.
 You can try this walking tour from Positano to Agerola, where you will enjoy stunning sea views and pass by historic farmhouses and quaint villages.

-Or you can opt for this tour that starts in Bomerano di Agerola and leads you to the centre of Positano.
+Or you can opt for this tour that starts in Bomerano di Agerola and leads you to the center of Positano.
 Your guide will entertain you with exciting tales and you’ll meet a local shepherd in the Lattari Mountains.

 Recommended Reading: Best Hikes in Europe: Your Ultimate Guide to Where and When to Go